 But, you would need to file divorce papers to change your marital status.

 The good news is you’ve already done the hard work of resolving all the major items.

 How does it work if one spouse wants a legal separation and the other wants a divorce?

 Simply put: divorce wins.

 Both you and your spouse need to agree that you want to get a legal separation.
 If you file for legal separation and your spouse decides they want a divorce, the family court will proceed with the divorce process.

 While much less common, an annulment of marriage may be another possible option worth exploring.

 A couple can seek an annulment which effectively means both spouses can go forward as if their marriage never happened.
-People often choose this option for religious reasons, many times because the Catholic Church does not recognize divorces.
+People often choose this option for religious reasons.

 That means an annulment is the only officially sanctioned way to end a marriage, preserving certain religious rights and clearing the way for future marriages if a person so desires.
 Annulments can also be granted for reasons such as incest, bigamy, coercion, fraud (attempting to gain a green card, or hidden pregnancy), unsound minds by one or both spouses because one or both were under the influence of excessive drugs or alcohol when they were married or they are cognitively disabled.